AmberELEC/website/docs/System-MS-DOS.md

 - Press Start, select Games Settings, and then Update Games Lists.
 - Once you are back in EmulationStation press Start and select Scrape to scape your game metadata.
 - Play!

+*WARNING:* Windows defaults to hiding file extensions.
+Please make sure that you turn off "hide file extensions" in Windows to make sure that it isn't leaving a hidden `.zip` at the end of your `.dosz` file.